-Examples of studies using the "developmental carcinogenicity" protocol include those for SAN-Trimer (TR-573), DE-71 (TR-589), and 2-hydroxy-4-methoxybenzophenone (2H4MBP; TR-597).
-Incidence data on 25 nonneoplastic lesions (13 male and 12 female) from the 2H4MBP study are analyzed in this report.
+Examples of studies using the "developmental carcinogenicity" protocol include those for SAN-Trimer (TR-573),9 DE-71 (TR-589),10 and 2-hydroxy-4-methoxybenzophenone (2H4MBP; TR-597).11 Incidence data on 25 nonneoplastic lesions (13 male and 12 female) from the 2H4MBP study11 are analyzed in this report.
 After weaning, pups continue to be exposed at the same concentration as their dam for 2 more years.
 The presence of various specific tumors and nonneoplastic lesions is recorded at death or at study termination.
 In the 2H4MBP study, each dose group includes two pups per sex from each of 25 litters per dose group, if available; animals without siblings are used if there are not enough sibling pairs.
+In the Methods section, the clusterPoly-3 trend test is presented.
+The Type I error control and power of clusterPoly-3 are illustrated and compared with Poly-3 results using simulated data that are based on distributions for tumor onset and mortality found by Portier et al.12 and used by previous authors (Bailer et al.1 and Bieler et al.2).
+The added clustering is modeled by using copulas as described in detail in Appendix B. Finally, the method is applied to real data from a 2020 NTP chronic perinatal rat study.11 The report closes with a discussion.